Frequently Asked Questions – General

 Each title which achieves the Platinum milestone threshold of official sales of over 1 million copies in the UK (since the inception of Nielsen tracking at the turn of the century) ensure its author/s will be added to the ‘Nielsen Book 21st Century Hall of Fame’.
 Honorary Platinum authors will also be included, celebrated and listed on the website.
 At the end of 2016, there were 65 authors in the Hall of Fame.
 Currently, there are 79 authors in the Hall of Fame.

 How are sales monitored?

-Nielsen Book will monitor sales of all titles on a quarterly basis and will alert publishers when one of their titles reaches the threshold to qualify for one of the 3 awards.
-This includes sales through high street, airport, railway and internet booksellers as well as supermarkets for print books, overlaid with e-book sales from publishers through recognised etailers.
+Nielsen Book monitors sales of all titles on a quarterly basis and alerts publishers when one of their titles reaches the threshold to qualify for one of the 3 awards.
+This includes sales through high street, airport, railway and internet booksellers as well as supermarkets for print books, overlaid with e-book sales from publishers through recognised retailers.

 All editions of a book – paperback, hardback, e-book and film tie-in, where the full text is included, (but excluding audiobooks, sticker/activity books or any other version which is materially different) – are amalgamated and counted.
 To qualify, titles must sell more than 250,000, 500,000 or 1 million copies through the defined channels since the earliest original publication date.

 All books and e-books, with the exception of textbooks and manuals, are included.
 Free or remaindered product (using the guideline for print books of selling for less than 50% of the RRP) is excluded.
 Exclusions are handled on a case by case basis.

 Are self-published books and e-books eligible for Bestseller Awards?

 Any title that meets the eligibility criteria regarding sales and price, and for which Nielsen Book has verifiable sales data, is eligible for a Bestseller Award.
 This includes self-published titles and titles only available as e-books.